sharat-developer/connector_sdk/README.md

 ### can_poll_more (optional)

-This is a boolean type component.
+This is a boolean type property.
 It tells the Workato Trigger Poll Framework whether to trigger another poll.
-It is typically used to mark if there are more “pages” of records to be picked up.
+It is typically used to mark if there are more "pages" of records to be picked up.

 ### dedup

 Dedup component is basically to identify individual records.
-This component is given the parameter “event”, which corresponds to individual items in the array passed into “Events”.
+This component is given the parameter "event", which corresponds to individual items in the array passed into "Events".

-A typical dedup input is event[‘id’] where event is replaced make the code more readable.
+A typical dedup input is event['id'] where event is replaced make the code more readable.

 In this case, the trigger handles leads.
-Individual leads can be identified by their unique ids lead[‘id’].
+Individual leads can be identified by their unique ids lead['id'].

 ## Webhook Trigger